Li Jingjing (canoeist)

-Li Jingjing (born February 1, 1985 in Changle, Fujian) is a Chinese slalom canoeist who competed at the international level from 2002 to 2013.
+Li Jingjing (born February 1, 1985, in Changle, Fuzhou) is a Chinese slalom canoeist who competed at the international level from 2002 to 2013.
 At the 2004 Summer Olympics in Athens, she was eliminated in the qualifying round of the K1 event, finishing in 18th place.
 Four years later in Beijing, Li was eliminated in the semifinals of the same event.
 She was classified in 13th place.
 At the 2012 Summer Olympics in London she was once again eliminated in the semifinal of the K1 event, finishing in 11th place.